stefanprodan/dockelk/README.md

 ***Elasticseach coordinator node***

-The coordinator node role acts as a router between Kibana and the Elasticsearch data cluster, his main role is to handle the search reduce phase.
+The coordinator node acts as a router between Kibana and the Elasticsearch data cluster, his main role is to handle the search reduce phase.

 ```yml
   elasticsearch-coordinator: